Stenaelurillus hirsutus: Description

 The spider is small.
+The spider's body is divided into two main parts: a more rectangular cephalothorax and an oval abdomen.
 The cephalothorax measures between 2.3 and 2.7 mm in length and between 1.5 and 1.9 mm in width, while the abdomen is between 2.4 and 2.5 mm long and 1.8 and 2.3 mm wide.
-The male has a red-brown or dark brown carapace covered in scales, with bands of white scales crossing the back and thorax.
+The male has a red-brown or dark brown carapace, the hard upper part of the cephalothorax, covered in scales, with bands of white scales crossing the back and thorax.
 It is described as both oval and pear-shaped.
+The eye field is black and has long dense fawn-coloured hairs that form a mane that produces an effect reminiscent of the Mohawk hairstyle popular in punk fashion.
+Similar hairs form a brush around the carapace.
+The sternum, the underside of the carapace, is dark brown.
 The chelicerae are brown and hairy.
-The eye field is black and has long dense fawn-coloured hairs that form a mane that produces an effect reminiscent of the Mohawk hairstyle popular in punk fashion.
-Similar hair form a brush around the carapace.
+There is a small tooth to the rear.
+The labium and maxilae are light brown.

 The abdomen is dark brown with two narrow lines of white hairs at the front and three dots to the rear.
-The spinnerets are dark brown and the legs are brown-yellow.
+Its book lung covers are yellow and its spinnerets are dark brown.
+Its legs are brown-yellow with a dark brown patch on the forelegs.
+The front legs have yellow hairs while the remainder have a covering of dark brown hairs.
+The spider's copulatory organs are distinctive.
 The pedipalps are yellow, and the palpal bulb is short.
-The embolus is short and straight.
+The cymbium is covered in dense dark brown hairs.
+It has a short straight embolus.

 The female is slightly larger than the male, typically 0.2 mm longer.
-The carapace is brown and has white scales covering two yellow stripes that stretch from front to back.
-The abdomen is dark brown with three pots and an indistinct leaf pattern marked in white on its back.
+Its carapace is brown and has white scales covering two yellow stripes that stretch from front to back.
+It has a yellow sternum as are its cheeks and clypeus.
+Its chelicerae, labium and maxillae are brown-yellow.
+It has a dark brown abdomen with three pots and an indistinct leaf pattern marked in white on its back.
 The spinnerets are brown and legs yellow.
-The epigyne has a deep narrow pocket and widely separated bean-shaped copulatory openings.
+The epigyne has flat plate in the middle, a deep narrow pocket and two widely separated bean-shaped copulatory openings.
+Short insemination ducts lead to large sac-like primary spermathecae, or receptacles.